rootski1729/rootski1729/README.md

         role="Backend developer in Django and Python",
         languages_spoken=["hi_IN", "en_US"],
         learning="DevOps",
-        fun_fact="I'm passionate about design and systems architecture" )
+        fun_fact="I'm passionate about design and develop Idea's into REALITY!"
+    )

     Rootski.say_hello()